jgbarah/aframe-playground/figures-03/README.md

 I add the `include` property to be sure that only files in the `src` directory are tested.
-For example, I don't want those in 'node_modules' to be tested...
+For example, I don't want those in `node_modules` to be tested...
 (and include rules seem better than exclude ones).

 ### Adding support for colored messages

-This is a simple configuration option that will cause messsages in webpack output to get colored
+This is a simple configuration option that will cause messages in webpack output to get colored
 (as a property of `module.exports`):